Second Bulgarian Empire: Rise

 The throne was succeeded by Kaloyan, Asen's and Peter IV's youngest brother.
 An ambitious and ruthless ruler, he wanted to gain international recognition and to complete the liberation of Bulgaria.
-Kaloyan also wanted revenge the Byzantines for blinding 14,000 of emperor Samuel's soldiers.
+Kaloyan also wanted revenge against the Byzantines for blinding 14,000 of emperor Samuel's soldiers.
 Kaloyan called himself Romanoktonos (Roman-slayer) after Basil II, who was called Bulgaroktonos (Bulgar-slayer).
 He quickly allied himself with his brother's murderer, Ivanko.
 The Byzantines killed Ivanko, but the Bulgarians took the city of Constantia.
 In 1201, Kaloyan captured Varna, the last Byzantine stronghold in Moesia, which was defended by a large garrison.
 Despite capturing the city at Easter, Kaloyan ordered every Byzantine to be thrown in the moat.
 He then negotiated peace with Byzantines, securing Bulgarian gains in early 1202.
 While the Bulgarians were occupied in the south, the Hungarian king Andrew II and his Serbian vassal Vukan had annexed Belgrade, Braničevo, and Niš, but after negotiating peace, Kaloyan turned his attention to the north-west.
 In 1203, the Bulgarians pushed the Serbs out of Niš, defeated the Hungarian army in several battles along the valley of the Morava river, and recaptured their former territory.

 Kaloyan knew the Byzantines would never recognize his imperial title; he began negotiations with Pope Innocent III.
 He based the claims on his predecessors in the First Bulgarian Empire; Simeon I, Peter I, and Samuel.
 The Pope was willing to recognize Kaloyan as king on the condition the Bulgarian Church would submit to Rome.
 After lengthy negotiations in which both acted diplomatically but without changing their positions, Kaloyan was crowned king in late 1204.
 Archbishop Basil was proclaimed Primate.
 Kaloyan had no intention of submitting to that decision; he sent the Pope a letter expressing his gratitude for the Imperial title he had received and the elevation of the Bulgarian Church to a Patriarchate.
 Eventually the Papacy tacitly accepted the Bulgarian position regarding the Imperial title.
 The union between Bulgaria and Rome remained strictly official; the Bulgarians did not change their Orthodox rites and traditions.